Accor Plus – free night and discounts at Accor Hotels!

 I wanted to highlight the Le Club AccorHotels program (which is free) in this post, as the Accor Plus program is linked to it and you receive the same status levels across the two programs.
 For example, if you are a silver, gold, or platinum member you’ll be this status on both.
 So even if you stay in Europe you’ll still receive the same perks as any other Le Club AccorHotels member would receive (room upgrades, welcome drinks and so forth).

 Status isn’t easily earned.

 The Accor Plus membership immediately provides you with silver Le Club AccorHotels membership.
-This is usually only available after 10 nights, or 2,000 status points.
-Silver provide you with some perks, most importantly, free internet, welcome drinks at the bar and late check-out upon request.
+This is usually only available after 10 nights or 2,000 status points.
+Silver provides you with some perks, most importantly, free internet, welcome drinks at the bar and late check-out upon request.

 The Accor Plus program provides you with additional benefits in the Asia Pacific properties, it includes a free night, discounts of up to 50% on rooms and food/drinks for your say, and benefits with other partners.

 Is the Accor Plus membership fee worth it?

 The Accor Plus membership cost is currently AUD $385 per annum.
 Now many of you may think this seems high, but you really should continue reading…

 - the “Stay Plus” benefit of a complimentary night at participating hotels

 - the “Red Hot Rooms” promotions, being up to 50% discount on bookings

 - the restaurant discounts of up to 50% off your bill and 15% off drinks at participating restaurants